 - Be authentic.
 Desperation is the world’s worst cologne.

-- EVER deliver a corporate overview slide.
+- EVER deliver a generic corporate overview slide.
 You will lose your audience before you begin.

 - Deliver donuts…that’s boring.
 Cater in breakfast tacos from a up and coming food truck.